NHSDigital/communications-manager-api/README.md

 * `lint` -- Lints the spec and code
 * `publish` -- Outputs the specification as a **single file** into the `build/` directory
 * `serve` -- Serves a preview of the specification in human-readable format - your browser will automatically open the documentation
+* `build-test-documentation` -- Builds the test documentation that is checked into the repository under `docs/tests`

 ### Testing

+You can view the documentation about all of the test cases that are covered with the test suites in the [test documentation](docs/tests/index.md).

 There are: